AArchitect in Residence – Plastics: 'Ethic or Aesthetic?'

 Venue: AA Lecture Hall

-AA Collections invite current AA students to submit ideas for an exhibition and lecture drawing on materials from the library, photo library and archives.
-The winner will get to stage their exhibition which will open following this lecture.
+This lecture is part of the inaugural AArchitect in Residence programme which invites current AA students to submit ideas for an exhibition and lecture drawing on materials from the library, photo library and archives.
+The author of the selected proposal will get to stage their exhibition which will open following this lecture.
 This annual competition encourages current students to work with the collections to further their individual research, while also providing a platform for students to give lectures and curate exhibitions before graduating from the AA.

 All lectures are open to members of the public, staff and students unless otherwise stated.